wkgcass/Latte-lang/ltls.md

 	}

 #§3 TypeSystem
-##3.1 Hybrid of Weak and Strong type
+##3.1 Hybrid of Static and Dynamic typing
-`Latte` is a hybrid of weak and strong type language.
+`Latte` is a hybrid of Static and Dynamic typing.

 you can specify the type/return type with `:` when defining variables and methods, or use `as` to cast primitives/references.